St. Patrick's Church—An Irish Blessing

 Patrick Phillips

-In October of that same year, Phillip Brady died just months short of seeing the church completed in 1869.
+In October of that same year, Phillip Brady died months short of seeing the church completed in 1869.
 His family believed the destruction of the church he built destroyed him.
-Unfortunately, Father Conroy enjoyed less than half a year in the newly-erected church built by Patrick Phillips.
+Unfortunately, a transfer to another parish in May 1860 gave Father Conroy less than half a year to enjoy the newly erected church built by Patrick Phillips.
+Reverend H. Quigley, D.D., arrived to replace him in September, remaining until July 1872.

-By 1884 the Erin church had become too small for its large congregation.
+By 1884, the Erin church had become too small for its large congregation.
 Cylon, a distant portion of the congregation, wanted more convenient services.
-They resolved to build a church there, which would continue to be part of St. Patrick’s, but designated as a mission parish.
+They resolved to build a church there, which would continue to be part of St. Patrick’s but designated as a mission parish.

 Father Daniel Reddin

 In 1898 Father Reddin built a substantial parish house near St. Patrick’s Church.
 In 1903, Father Patrick Lee became Father Reddin’s assistant.
 On October 31, 1904, The Reverend Patrick A. Walsh came to St. Patrick’s, succeeding Father Lee as Father Reddin’s assistant.
 Shortly after that, due to failing health, Father Reddin resigned.
-The bishop appointed Father Campbell and then Father Hermann to succeed Father Reddin, but both died before taking charge.
+The bishop appointed Father Campbell and Father Hermann to succeed Father Reddin, but both died before taking charge.

 Father Patrick Walsh